SchoolOfCode/w8_team-project-quizleap/README.md

 ### Understangin the why - User research

 We have used [this survey](https://docs.google.com/forms/d/1N8hOHJWRofNwi3P-5pdgvVV9NAWR31IHbEnNU-EK0aY/edit) to gather more information.
-We have used the responses and applied this in the design of our app.
+We have used the responses and applied this in the design and functionality of our app.

 The **main problem** to solve was the time spent on gathering the info.
 The **solution** will be the _fetched_ questions and answers from the **API** data.